panzerdp/dmitripavlutin.com/posts/021-small-plain/index.md

 }
 ```

-Then `getCollectionWeight()` would become truly plain, because the only thing it needs to do is: get the collection values `getCollectionValues()` and apply the sum reducer on it.
+Then `getCollectionWeight()` becomes truly plain, because the only thing it needs to do is: get the collection values `getCollectionValues()` and apply the sum reducer on it.

 You can also create a separated reducer function:
 ```javascript